Enthusiast18/First-Website/README.md

 # First-Website
-grass.jpg:
-Photo by Alexey Demidov from Pexels
+All photos by Alexey Demidov from Pexels